DEAL OR NO DEAL · 2024

 03

 From: session ends, journey stops.
+No path forward embedded in the experience.

-To: the next session is one tap away from inside the current one.
+To: the next session is one tap away from inside the current one

 The Continuity Engine